CarSiteProject/.github/profile/README.md

-## Hi there checkout the our site👋
+## Hi there checkout the our website👋

-link to our site: https://carsiteproject.github.io/car-site.github.io/
+link to our website: https://carsiteproject.github.io/car-site.github.io/